James Watt Biography

-Birthday: January 19, 1736
+Birthday: January 19, 1736 (Capricorn)

-Born in: Greenock, Renfrewshire, Scotland
+Born In: Greenock, Renfrewshire, Scotland

 James Watt was a Scottish engineer and instrument maker, who is known for his invention of the first modern steam engine.
 He modified the Newcomen steam engine to increase its efficiency through his creative thinking and scientific knowledge of instrument design.
 He learned writing, arithmetic and geometry in his childhood along with the craft of instrument making, which he later pursued as a career to achieve great heights.
 One of his greatest strengths was that he was a quick learner, which transformed him from an apprentice to a skilled professional in very less time as compared to other people.
 He faced a lot of poverty as he was vastly in debt and was not allowed to work as a professional initially.
 Eventually, he became a successful and famous inventor through some of his finest works including the steam engine, rotary engine and copying system.
 His vast knowledge of mechanical engineering, leading the way for the future generations, also symbolized his mark in history as one of the most celebrated scientists of all time.
 He also developed the concept of ‘Horsepower’ and the S.I. unit of power, Watt, is named after him.
 He was married twice and had seven children, but unfortunately only one of his children lived beyond the age of 30.